Welcome to Squirrel Class

-We are continuing to encourage the children to become ‘Star Readers’ each week by reading each day at home and getting their diaries signed by an adult.
-They are still very keen to get their certificate at the end of the week!
+We are encouraging the children to become ‘Star Readers’ each week by reading each day at home and getting their diaries signed by an adult.
+If they can do this every day they receive a certificate at the end of the week!

 Mrs. Rowe and Mrs. Ottley